pavly-gerges/pavly-gerges/resume/index.md

 ## Electrostat-Lab Open-source Contributions:
 > OSS Embedded and Android Projects `|` (2020 - Present)
+> Led the design, development and deployment of open-source projects solving various real-life problems; see the [projects section](https://github.com/orgs/Electrostat-Lab/repositories?language=&q=electrostat-lab&sort=&type=all).

 * Designed and developed open-source projects at [Electrostat-Lab](https://github.com/Electrostat-Lab) organization.
-* Leading the design philosophy and the active development of the [Electrostatic-Sandbox SDK](https://github.com/Electrostat-Lab/Electrostatic-Sandbox) for distributed simulation systems.
+* Leading the design philosophy and the active development of the [Electrostatic-Sandbox SDK](https://github.com/Electrostat-Lab/Electrostatic-Sandbox) for distributed simulation systems; it's deemed to enhance system design and development compliancy to be **100%** based on the **IEEE-1516 standardization for distributed simulation systems**.
 * Led the design philosophy, development and deployment of [jSnapLoader](https://github.com/Electrostat-Lab/jSnapLoader/) stable release on maven-central reducing time porting the native Java frameworks to other platforms by approx. **30%** by its unique design philosophy that utilizes `Platform Predicates` instead of the dirty nested conditional statements.
 * Led the design, development and deployment of [Jector](https://github.com/Electrostat-Lab/Jector) on maven-central reducing the frame drops by approx. **70%** of frames per a single second especially while loading assets by providing a concurrency programming model based on the dependency injection pattern.
 * Led the design philosophy and development of [ffplay-ip-cam](https://github.com/Electrostat-Lab/ffplay-ip-cam) minimizing the hassle of recording videos on GNU/Linux systems using Smart IP Cameras.

 # Projects:
-[My projects](https://github.com/orgs/Electrostat-Lab/repositories?language=&q=electrostat-lab&sort=&type=all) are located on the [Electrostat-Lab](https://github.com/Electrostat-Lab) GitHub organization.
-You can find them by typing `electrostat-lab` in the search to search for repositories with this tag.
-Of which, those are the most coolest projects that I've:

 ## Electrostatic-Sandbox SDK Suite
 > [GitHub](https://github.com/Electrostat-Lab/Electrostatic-Sandbox) - [Website](https://electrostat-lab.github.io/Electrostatic-Sandbox/) - [YouTube](https://www.youtube.com/watch?v=tkDjPSjAhhM&list=PLNLJxPHSQiq-WZCZQEpUaAA4zXOUlaIOz&index=1)
 >